-In recent decades, many of the most prominent humanitarian crises-and focuses of international intervention in various forms-have been located at the peripheries of central/ eastern African states.
-War in northern Uganda, genocide in Darfur, refugee crises in eastern Chad, conflict in the Ogaden, civil strife in southern Sudan-borderlands have been a focal point for suffering, atrocities, insurgency and counter-insurgency for much of the recent past and thus have become the key sites for intervention, directly or otherwise.
+In recent decades, many of the most prominent humanitarian crises - and focuses of international intervention in various forms - have been located at the peripheries of central/eastern African states.
+War in northern Uganda, genocide in Darfur, refugee crises in eastern Chad, conflict in the Ogaden, civil strife in southern Sudan - borderlands have been a focal point for suffering, atrocities, insurgency and counter-insurgency for much of the recent past and thus have become the key sites for intervention, directly or otherwise.

-A key point to make in this regard is that these regions' entry into the modern global system of states-and their subsequent governance-strongly reflect phenomena discussed and critiqued in the bunkerization literature.
+A key point to make in this regard is that these regions' entry into the modern global system of states - and their subsequent governance - strongly reflect phenomena discussed and critiqued in the bunkerization literature.
 Though polities and systems of governance existed in all the examples cited above prior to the nineteenth century, the set of processes which led to their incorporation into the modern states of Uganda, Sudan3, Chad and Ethiopia and the forms of engagement they have continued to have with governments in Kampala, Khartoum, N'Djamena and Addis Ababa to this day closely resemble both militarization and remoteness, as discussed above.
-That is to say, statemaking and statebuilding in the peripheries of these four states has long been associated with the practices conceptualized as novel and Western-led in much contemporary intervention literature.
+That is to say, state-making and state-building in the peripheries of these four states has long been associated with the practices conceptualized as novel and Western-led in much contemporary intervention literature.

 The incorporation of parts of Darfur, western Ethiopia and southern Sudan into what eventually became (largely) Sudan by Turco-Egyptian forces (with British support) in the nineteenth century, for example, was undertaken violently and maintained through crude and exploitative military rule (Leonardi 2013; Gonzalez-Ruibal 2011).
-Power was centred around fortified garrisons or zaribas occupied by Turco-Egyptian commanders and their retainers.
-Leonardi (2013) has vividly reconstructed the environments of these 'clearly demarcated and exclusionary' structures and the local economies which grew up around them-structures and processes which resemble, from this perspective, Duffield's aid compounds and the development of 'peacekeeping economies' (Higate and Henry 2014; Jennings and Bøås 2015).
+Power centred around fortified garrisons or zaribas occupied by Turco-Egyptian commanders and their retainers.
+Cherry Leonardi (2013) has vividly reconstructed the environments around these 'clearly demarcated and exclusionary' structures and the local economies which grew up around them - structures and the development of 'peacekeeping economies' (Higate and Henry 2014; Jennings and Bøås 2015).

-Importantly, post-colonial Sudanese governments maintained a similar approach to ruling the south and west-northern commanders being the main representatives of the state-housed in military bases to govern and, where necessary, subdue the population (Rolandsen and Leonardi 2014; Deng Kuol 2014).
-Even members of the rebel Southern People's Liberation Movement (SPLM)-now the ruling party of South Sudan -have reflected on their militarized approach to engaging with and governing civilians in occupied territory they held between the 1980s and 2000s.4
+Importantly, post-colonial Sudanese governments maintained a similar approach to ruling the south and west - northern commanders being the main representatives of the state - housed in military bases to govern and, where necessary, subdue the population (Rolandsen and Leonardi 2014; Deng Kuol 2014).
+Even members of the rebel Southern People's Liberation Movement (SPLM - now the ruling party of South Sudan) have reflected on their militarized approach to engaging with and governing civilians in occupied territory they held between the 1980s-2000s.4 officers stationed in urban posts and fortified military structures (Hagmann 2014, 14; Markakis 2011: 134-148).
+The presence of the state in the region today does not look dissimilar.

 Similar observations can be made on the incorporation of modern SRS into Ethiopia.
-The region-populated primarily by pastoralist communities-was violently subdued by the imperial Ethiopian army in the later nineteenth century and left largely 'ungoverned' by the centre save for periodic campaigns led by distant military officers stationed in urban posts and fortified military structures (Hagmann 2014, 14; Markakis 2011, 134-148).
-The presence of the state in the region today does not look dissimilar.
+The region - populated primarily by pastoralist communities - was violently subdued by the imperial Ethiopian army in the later nineteenth century and left largely 'ungoverned' by the centre save for periodic campaigns led by distant military